syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/01-introduction.md

 title: Introduction
 ---

 Welcome to the official documentation for the Cluster API Provider Hetzner (CAPH).
-If you are new to it, you can keep reading the Getting Started section, the Quickstart guide will walk you through your first cluster setup.
+If you are new to it, you can keep reading the Getting Started section, the Quickstart guide will walk you through your first cluster setup

 ## What is the Cluster API Provider Hetzner